ngs-docs/angus/quality-and-trimming.md

 We'll talk about what these files are below.

-### 1. Copying data into a working location
+### 1. Linking data to our working location

-First, make a working directory; this will be a place where you can futz around with a copy of the data without messing up your primary data:
+First, make a new working directory:
 ```
 mkdir -p ~/quality
 cd ~/quality
 ```

-Now, make a "virtual copy" of the data in your working directory by linking it in -- :
+Now, we're going to make a "link" to our quality-trimmed data in our current working directory:

 ```
 ln -fs ~/data/* .
 ```

-and you will see that they are in the current directory when you do an `ls`.
+and you will see that they are now linked in the current directory when you do an `ls`.
+These links save us from having to specify the full path (address) to their location on the computer, without us needed to actually move or copy the files.
+But note that changing these files here still changes the original files!

 These are FASTQ files -- let's take a look at them: